andyOR/Dataquest-A-Quest-2-Data-Science/README.md

 ### Files are added as I progress on the course

 ## 2. Data Analysis and Visualization
 ###     This is the second course in the data scientist path.
-In this course, I have learnt NumPy, Pandas libraries, Data manipulation and working with missing data.
+In this course, I have learnt NumPy, Pandas libraries, Data manipulation, working with missing data, creating Line Charts, Multiple plots, histograms, bar and scatter plots.

 ### Datasets used in this course includes:
 #### a. "world_alcohol.csv" file which contains data consumption    of alcohol per capita in different countries